alan-hadyk/grocify/README.md

 1. `users` table - Information related to user profiles, including username, password hash and email:

    - `id` UUID (required) - Unique identifier for the user
-   - `username` STRING (required, max.
+   - `username` TEXT (required, max.
 100 characters) - Username for display
-   - `password_hash` STRING (required) - Hashed password for authentication
+   - `password_hash` TEXT (required) - Hashed password for authentication
-   - `email` STRING (required) - Email address for login, communication and recovery
+   - `email` TEXT (required) - Email address for login, communication and recovery
    - `preferred_language` ENUM (required) - Language preferred by the user.
 This is enumeration with ISO 639-1 codes (values such as "en", "pl", etc.).
 Defaults to the language of given mobile phone.
    - `created_at` TIMESTAMPTZ (required) - The timestamp of when the user was created.

 2. `recipes` table - Details about recipes, including title, description, creator:

    - `id` UUID (required) - Unique identifier for the recipe
-   - `title` STRING (required, max.
+   - `title` TEXT (required, max.
 100 characters) - Name or title of the recipe
-   - `description` STRING (optional, max.
+   - `description` TEXT (optional, max.
 500 characters) - A brief description of the recipe
    - `serving_size` INTEGER (required) - Standard serving size for the recipe (e.g., servings for 1 person)
    - `amount_of_days` INTEGER (required) - The number of days a meal lasts (e.g., 1 day or 3 days)
    - `author_user_id` UUID (required) - Relation to the User who created the recipe.
 This is a foreign key referencing `users.id`.